progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	$author = 'Scott Chacon <schacon@example.com>'

 Teraz możesz rozpocząć wypisywanie danych dotyczących commitów dla swojego programu importującego.
-Początkowe informacje wskazują, że definiujesz nowy objekt commit, oraz nazwę gałęzi do której będzie on przypisany, następnie podajesz znaczki który wygenerowałeś, informacje o osobie wprowadzającej zmiany oraz treść komentarza do zmiany, a na końcu poprzedni znacznik commita.
+Początkowe informacje wskazują, że definiujesz nowy obiekt commit, oraz nazwę gałęzi do której będzie on przypisany, następnie podajesz znaczki który wygenerowałeś, informacje o osobie wprowadzającej zmiany oraz treść komentarza do zmiany, a na końcu poprzedni znacznik commita.
 Kod wygląda tak:

 <!-- Now you’re ready to begin printing out the commit data for your importer.
 The initial information states that you’re defining a commit object and what branch it’s on, followed by the mark you’ve generated, the committer information and commit message, and then the previous commit, if any.
 The code looks like this: -->